brezhnyev/odrscenariomaker/README.md

 **The "make rebuild" and "cmake .." commands will place the resulting libcarla_client_debug.a and libcarla_client.a libraries into different folders!**
 <pre>
 kbrezhnyev@kbrezhnyev-Precision-7510:~/BUILDS/carla/Build$ find . -iname libcarla_client_debug.a
-./libcarla-client-build.debug/LibCarla/cmake/client/libcarla_client_debug.a          <----- built with the "make rebuild" command
-./LibCarla/cmake/client/libcarla_client_debug.a                                      <------build "with cmake .." command
+./libcarla-client-build.debug/LibCarla/cmake/client/libcarla_client_debug.a          // built with the "make rebuild" command ./LibCarla/cmake/client/libcarla_client_debug.a                                      // build "with cmake .." command
 </pre>

 ## Alternative way (outdated).
 The following alternative will need to install the required components manually and avoid installing clang and ninja.